nhorton06/DBDPrediction/README.md

 docker-compose up -d
 ```

-**Note**: Models are pre-trained during Docker build and included in the image.
-When running locally, the container will automatically check if the data file has changed and retrain if needed (takes 2-5 minutes if retraining is required).
+**Note**: Models are pre-trained during Docker build and included in the image at `/app/`.
+When running with Docker Compose, models are saved to the local `./models/` directory (mounted to `/app/models` in the container) to avoid retraining on every restart as this takes resources and time (slowing down the overall process upon launch, especially for web deployment).
+The container will automatically check if the data file has changed (via hash comparison) and retrain if needed (takes 2-5 minutes if retraining is required).
 This allows you to update `DBDData.csv` and have the models automatically retrain with the new data.
-The web interface includes a toggle switch to select between the "With Bloodpoints" and "Without Bloodpoints" models.
+The web interface includes a toggle switch to select between the "With Match Bloodpoints" and "Without Match Bloodpoints" models.

 **For Render deployments**: Models are pre-trained in the Docker image, so Render uses them directly without retraining (1-2 minutes).
 To update models on Render, rebuild and redeploy the Docker image with updated data.